 The last part of this piece was to add shading with wax, I used Sweet Pickins Dark Wax.

 This piece has found it’s forever home already and I could not be more thrilled but it was a tough descison to actually put it up for sale.
-This piece means a lot to me and well it’s just a unique piece that was made with a lot of love.
+It means a lot to me and well it’s just a unique piece that was made with a lot of love.